 FMSs and FMPs were recommended based upon the identification, analysis, and comparison of alternatives that the RFPG determined to provide measurable reductions in flood impacts in support of the RFPG's specific flood mitigation and floodplain management goals.

-The RFPG set criteria to determine which identified potential FMSs and FMPs would be recommended in the Regional Flood Plan in order to ensure that the recommended FMSs and FMPs are sensible so that resources can be directed efficiently and accordingly to implement those flood studies and associated technical evaluations.
+The RFPG set criteria to determine which identified potential FMSs and FMPs would be recommended in the RFP to ensure that the recommended FMSs and FMPs are sensible and allowing for efficient resource allocation to implement resulting studies and evaluations.
 The San Jacinto RFPG considered the following criteria when recommending FMSs and FMPs:

-- No Adverse Impact
+- No adverse impact

-- High Existing Flood Need
+- · High existing flood need

-- Quantifiable Flood Risk Reduction Benefits
+- Quantifiable flood risk reduction benefits

-- Regional Benefit (1.0 square mile)
+- Regional benefit (1.0 square mile minimum area)

-- Existing Flood Risk to Critical Facilities
+- Existing flood risk to critical facilities

-- Align with RFPG Goals
+- Alignment with RFPG goals